-In summary, we firmly believe that the proposal constitutes unnecessary, inappropriate and unsustainable development extending beyond the built up limits of the village into the attractive open countryside surrounding Sibford Ferris.
-Its layout, form, design and location for older people is unsuitable and would produce an incongruous and cramped form of development, which fails to respond to local character, landscape and surrounding context and should be refused as harming the visual and rural amenities of the area.
+In summary, I believe that the proposal outlined is an unnecessary, inappropriate and unsustainable development that will extend beyond the built up limits of our cherished village into the attractive open countryside surrounding Sibford Ferris.
+Its layout, form, design and location for older people does not appear suitable for its target and would produce an incongruous and cramped form of development, which does not respond to local character, landscape and surrounding context.
+On this basis I believe that it should be refused, as it harms the visual and rural amenities of the area.
 The proposal is therefore contrary to Policy C28 of the Cherwell Local Plan 1996, Policy Villages 2 and Policies ESD13 and ESD15 of the Cherwell Local Plan 2011- 2031 Part 1 and Government guidance contained within the National Planning Policy Framework and the National Design Guide.
-In short no new permissions in rural areas are needed so why is this being applied for?